 Three key actions multi-unit managers should embrace for excellence

-To summarise, here are the key actions that multi-unit managers should consistently embrace if they are to master the operational discipline of non-negotiable standards.
+To summarise, here are the key actions that multi-unit managers should consistently embrace:

 - Clarity – never assume existing members of the team know “why”, or indeed “what” or “how” something is done a certain way.
 Take the time to explore their understanding and fill in the blanks as often as needed to ensure people understand and can accurately replay the rationale for the standard to you.

 - Consequences – look for opportunities to catch people doing something right (not wrong!) and highlight their efforts and successes to reward and encourage them and others to carry on doing it right.
 Equally, don’t miss coaching opportunities when things don’t go as they should; ask questions to check their understanding of the purpose of the standard and the impact that not achieving it has on customers, colleagues and the business.

 - Commitment – use positive recognition to drive commitment to replicate the performance or repeat the task.
 Whenever feasible, involve as many people as possible, with diverse viewpoints and experiences, when setting or reviewing non-negotiable standards.
 Their involvement can lead to them taking ownership and giving a commitment to deliver, repeatedly.

 Mastering the Operational Disciplines